 A collection of innovative task-based learning approaches used in secure estate workshops.

-This resource was developed on behalf of the Education and Training Foundation by Claire, Chloë and practitioners from HMP Kirklevington Grange, HMP Haverigg and HMP Liverpool.
+This resource was developed Claire and Chloë alongside practitioners from HMP Kirklevington Grange, HMP Haverigg and HMP Liverpool on behalf of the Education and Training Foundation.

 This resource was inspired by the innovative work carried out by HMP Kirklevington Grange and HMP Haverigg in their exploration of developing prisoners’ English and maths alongside learning vocational skills/ working practices in prison workshops and industries.